A Thousand Years of Hope - 15. Chapter 15

 Tani grinned and leaned in, covering Dante’s lips with his in a sweet, demanding kiss.

-Dante forgot his growling stomach, the jungle and its frightening occupants.
-All he could focus on was Tani’s lips on his, their kiss delicious and full of promise.
+Dante forgot his growling stomach, the jungle, and its frightening occupants.
+All he could focus on was Tani’s lips on his; their kiss was delicious and full of promise.

 He could spend hours sipping on Dante’s lips.
 Their kisses were intoxicating.
 He breathed in Dante’s scent and rested his forehead on Dante’s shoulder.
 His heart trembled with the joy of slipping straight into the rhythm of want.
-Every time he got the chance to hold Dante, he forgot how to be careful.
-How to not ask for everything, and only settle for the moments they would share.
+Every time he got to hold Dante, he forgot to be careful.
+How to not ask for everything and only settle for the moments they would share.
 It was difficult.
-So difficult, that he had gone ahead and brought Dante to a place he kept to himself.
+It was so complicated that he had brought Dante to a place he kept to himself.

 “Where is here?”
 Dante asked, looking around their destination.
 “There are so many apple trees.
 What is this place?”